Leifhaa/PGR301-2020-konte-oppgave2/README.md

 | Storage Admin | Grants full controll of GCS sources, such as creating a bucket |
 | Compute Admin | Full control of compute resources, such as creating one |
 > Notice: We're only adding required roles to the service account.
 This reduces damage in case the service account is stolen.
+## 2. Set terraform backend storage
-## 2. Open the ```backend.tf``` file in the root directory and change the bucket name to the bucket name which you previously created.
+Open the ```backend.tf``` file in the root directory and change the bucket name to the bucket name which you previously created.
 ```diff
 terraform {
   #Save the terraform state (backend) to google cloud storage (gcs)